 Or Application Form to be returned to Student Services

-This course provides learners with opportunities to develop the essential knowledge, skills and behaviours needed for progression within further education.
+This course provides students with opportunities to develop the essential knowledge, skills and behaviours needed for progression within further education.

 This course will introduce you to a range of basic techniques and skills needed for a career in the music industry.
 While studying this course, you will have opportunities to develop your knowledge and skills in the areas of music performance and production.
 You will also have access to a range of subject specialist resources and facilities including a recording studio, rehearsal studios and a music production suite.

 This is a study programme for students who are 16-18 years.

 Relevant Entry Level qualification or 3 GCSEs at Grade 2/E or above.

 Students must be able to play an instrument (including vocals), or have experience in music creation and production.

 Satisfactory interview and music audition, school report and/or satisfactory reference.